plone/training/about/instructions.md

   To reference terms in your glossary, use the {term} role.

   For example, ``{term}`ReactJS` `` becomes a reference to term {term}`ReactJS`.

+: add glossary term

+  Add your term to TODO /about/glossary